tjmahr/tjmahr.github.io/_posts/2020-08-26-quantile-quantile-plots-from-scratch.md

   )
 ```

 Next, we create `StatWormBand`.
-It's the same kind of code as above, just
+It's the same kind of code as above in the post,
-operating generically on a dataframe called `data` with a column called
+in this case written generically for a dataframe called `data` with a column
-`sample`.
+called `sample`.

 ```r